PBfordev/wxOpenCVCameras/README.md

 Notes
 ---------
+wxOpenCVCameras uses internet streams as camera sources.
+If an application connects to multiple hardware cameras with the same parameters, an entirely different approach should probably be used.
+For example, a single worker thread for capturing from all the cameras, using `cv::VideoCapture::waitAny()` with `cv::VideoCapture::retrieve()` and one or more worker threads for processing the captured images.
+Such approach would be not only less thread-hungry, the frames from multiple cameras should be better synchronized as well.

 To convert `cv::Mat` to `wxBitmap`, the code uses `ConvertMatBitmapTowxBitmap()` from the [wxOpenCVTest project](https://github.com/PBfordev/wxopencvtest), so all the information provided there applies here is as well.